natalieagus/50005/docs/NS/06-dns-basics.md

 <img src="{{ site.baseurl }}/docs/NS/images/06-dns/cse2024-iterative-query.drawio.png"  class="center_seventy"/>

-{:.highlight}
+{:.highlight-title}
+> DNS Client
+>
-Majority of the "work" is done by the DNS client.
+> Majority of the "work" (resolution) is done by the DNS client.
+A DNS client can be any application or tool that initiates DNS queries, such as CLI tools like `dig`, web browsers, email clients, etc.

 ## Recursive Query